10 Items to Pack for a Road Trip with Your Dog: Essentials for a Pawsome Adventure

 7) Poop bags

-Bringing enough poop bags ensures we’re always prepared.
-It’s polite, and keeps parks, roadsides, and our favorite rest stops clean.
+Bringing extras means we’re always ready, no matter where we stop.
+It’s polite, and it keeps our favorite parks and rest stops much nicer.

 10% to Charity - ASTM D6400 & EN 13432 Compliant Dog Waste Bags - 240 Bags - 16 Rolls of Plant Based Compostable Poop Bags